Cuisine

 Open

-Lunch & Dinner daily, Brunch Sat.-Sun.Features
+Lunch & Dinner daily, Brunch Sat.-Sun.Open late

 - Parking lot

-- Casual
+- Dress code: Casual

 * Click here for rating key

-| The Crescent City is only a few hours’ drive from Memphis, but those who don’t have a few hours get their taste of New Orleans at the Bayou Bar & Grill.
-The laidback restaurant dishes out authentic Cajun fare, such as shrimp and crawfish etouffée, hand-breaded oysters, and crab cakes rémoulade.
-Jambalaya lovers curb their cravings with the traditional rice dish or the jambalaya fettuccine (ham, chicken, shrimp and andouille sausage over pasta).
-The Bloody Marys offered during weekend brunch are locally famous, and you’ll need one (or three) to wash down eggs Pontchartrain (poached eggs with bacon, oysters and hollandaise over an English muffin).
-Desserts include Southern favorites, like bread pudding and chocolate pecan pie.
-The wine list is short and only features inexpensive varieties, but the Bayou is better known for its cocktails and decent beer selection.
-As with other traditional Cajun restaurants, vegetarians won’t find much to eat on the Bayou’s menu. |
+: The spirit of Crescent City finds its way into the food and atmosphere at the Bayou Bar & Grill.
+Inside, colorful Mardi Gras beads hang from rafters in the ceiling, and TVs throughout the bar broadcast the game (there’s even a massive TV in the center of the dining room).
+Laid back and authentic, the place serves such real Cajun fare as shrimp and crawfish etouffée, hand-breaded oysters, and crab cakes rémoulade.
+Po’ boy sandwiches come stuffed with all sorts of fillings --- the traditional fried shrimp, oysters, catfish, fried chicken, grilled grouper and smoked turkey.
+For the adventurous, the Bayou serves alligator chili (try it over french fries with added cheese).
+The Bloody Marys offered during weekend “Mardi Gras” brunch are locally famous, and you’ll need one (or three) to wash down eggs Pontchartrain (poached eggs with bacon, oysters and hollandaise sauce atop an English muffin).
+Desserts include such Southern favorites as bread pudding and chocolate pecan pie.
+The wine list is short and only features inexpensive labels, but the Bayou is better known for its cocktails and decent beer lineup (there’s a wide selection of New Orleans’ hometown brew, Abita). |